fsspec/filesystem_spec/docs/source/index.rst

 Highlights
 ----------

+- based on s3fs and gcsfs
-- ``fsspec`` instances are serializable and can be passe between processes/machines
+- ``fsspec`` instances are serializable and can be passed between processes/machines
 - the ``OpenFiles`` file-like instances are also serializable
 - implementations provide random access, to enable only the part of a file required to be read; plus a template to base other file-like classes on